potatomat0/twins/Documents/Twins - Documents.md

 ## 2. Project Setup & Core Stack (Expo)

 Using **Expo** is highly recommended to streamline development, particularly for font management, asset bundling, and simplifying the build process.
+The Expo splash background color is set to `#A376A2` to match the default app background.

 ### 2.1.
 Key Dependencies